TimothyQuill/tims-mary-solution/SOLUTION.md

     best estimation of how the search methods would perform.

-4. Whilst the question/label structure of the data needs to be maintained, it's worth considering how I can add additional custom fields I can add in order to maximise the amount of information for the model to learn on.
+4. Whilst the question/label structure of the data needs to be maintained, it's worth considering how I can add additional custom fields in order to maximise the amount of information for the model to learn on.

-I've made a few assumptions about the data, which in a professional capacity would need to be cleared up.
+I've made a few assumptions about the data, which in a real-world scenario would need to be cleared up.

 1. The goal of the data is to generalise to unseen documents, not the ones they're trained on.
 2. The documents are open-source, and don't require any omissions, changes or redactions.